-Please ask your current or proposed Testing and Tagging Company if their process for Testing and Tagging, offers you the client, documented evidence that the Test Equipment that they use to Test and Tag your appliances on-site is accurate within the tolerances set in the Australian Standard AS/NZS 3760:2010?
+Please ask your current or proposed Testing and Tagging Company if their process of Testing and Tagging offers you, the client, documented evidence that the Test Equipment that they use to Test and Tag your appliances on-site is accurate within the tolerances set in the Australian Standard AS/NZS 3760:2010?

 Almost all Testing and Tagging Companies will answer ‘Yes we have our Equipment Calibrated every 12 months according to the Australian Standard.’

-The relevant Australian Standard (AS/NZS 3760:2010 In-service safety inspection and testing of electrical equipment A6) clearly states:
+The relevant Australian Standard (AS/NZS 3760:2010 In-service safety inspection and testing of electrical equipment) clearly states:

 Nowhere in the Standard is a 12 monthly timeframe given for the re-calibration of Portable Appliance Testing Equipment.
 Why not?
 It is simply not enough.

 Please think about how many tests are performed by most Testing and Tagging Technicians.
-The industry standard is around 80 – 120 tests per day.
+The industry standard is around 140 – 180 tests per day.
 (This average is dependent on Environment, Test Equipment used and Technicians Experience.)
-Lets take the middle figure for this example:
+Let’s take the lower end for this example:

-If the equipment that they use is inaccurate, not within the 5% tolerance for accuracy set by the Australian Standard (AS/NZS 3760:2010), then you risk the following:
+If the equipment that they use is inaccurate, not within the 5% tolerances for accuracy set by the Australian Standard (AS/NZS 3760:2010), then you risk the following:

-- Passing Appliances that should Fail, thus leaving potentially dangerous appliances onsite that could harm your companies staff or visitors exposing your business to negligence.
+- Passing Appliances that should Fail, thus leaving potentially dangerous appliances onsite that could harm your company’s staff or visitors exposing your business to negligence.

 - Not Meeting the Australian Standard for Test and Tag thus leaving your business exposed to possible negligence in the event of an electrical safety incident.